teracyhq-incubator/teracy-dev-k8s/docs/ha-scalable-wordpress.md

 - Open https://wordpress.k8s.local/wp-login.php to login with the username and password defined in the `wordpress-override.yaml` file.

-  + Note: if you can not login with the defined password (something wrong here), you need to reset the password with the following commands:
+  + Note: if you can not login with the defined password (something wrong here, will be fixed later), you need to reset the password with the following commands:

     ```bash
     $ kubectl run mysql-client --image=bitnami/wordpress:4.9.8 -it --rm --restart=Never --namespace=wordpress bash